openfun/blog/content/posts/xapi-activities-101/index.md

 expressed in more recent [statements](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#lrs-requirements-1).

-It may also incorporate the definition hosted by a **metadata provider**
+It may also incorporate the definition hosted by a **metadata provider**.

 The LRS is free to pick which definition to choose !